vidmkru/skillout/README.md

 Visit `/api/test-redis` to test your Redis connection and basic operations.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.